guzey/guzey.github.io1/_posts/2017-09-21-textbooks.md

 ### Calculus

 *Calculus* by Michael Spivak.
 Note: you absolutely need somebody to guide you/help with the problems from the book.
+The Correct™ way to self-study books like this is to email a professor at a local college and ask them if they could help you with stuff you don't understand and problems (hint: they will be happy to help).

 ### Multivariable calculus